AndreasMit/vision/README.md

 vision_opencv -> necessary for ROS to opencv format conversion. \
-color_detector -> used for the detection of the pavement in the static contour experiment.
+color_detector -> used for the detection of the pavement in the static contour experiment. segment_detector -> used for the detection of Summit XL.